grpc/proposal/A72-open-telemetry-tracing.md

     order of the event must be after the first event that reports the message size.
-* When an inbound message has been received, add Event(s) (it depends on implementation whether there is a single event or an additional separate event with name "Inbound message uncompressed" for uncompressed message size) with name "Inbound message read" and the following attributes:
+* When an inbound message has been received, add Event(s) (it depends on implementation whether there is a single event or an additional separate event with name "Inbound compressed message" for compressed message size) with name "Inbound message received" and the following attributes:
   * key `sequence-number` with integer value of the seq no. The seq no. indicates the order of the received messages on the attempt (i.e., it starts at 0 and is incremented by 1 for each message received), the same below.
-  * key named `message-size-compressed` if the implementation knows the message needs decompression, otherwise named `message-size`, with integer value of wire message size.
+  * key named `message-size` with integer value of wire message size, or decompressed message size of the message needs decompression.
-  * If the message needs decompression, add key `message-size-uncompressed` with integer value of uncompressed message size.
-If this is reported as a separate event in an implementation, the event name is "Inbound message uncompressed" and the order of the event must be after the first event that reports the wire message size.
+  * If the message needs decompression, add key `message-size-compressed` with integer value of compressed message size.
+If this is reported as a separate event in an implementation, the event name is "Inbound compressed message" and the order of the event must be before the first event that reports the wire message size.
 * When the stream is closed, set RPC status and end the attempt span.

 At the server: